 - Pepto-Bismo tablets - This liquid can be an absolute lifesaver but can also be a pink nightmare if it explodes in your bag.
 Pack Pepto-Bismol tablets instead.

 - Roll of toilet paper or tissues - In some parts of the world not all restrooms have toilet paper.
 Depending on where you're traveling, it may be a good idea to pack a roll.

 - Baby wipes - These always seem to come in handy weather to freshen up after a long flight or to clean up an unexpected mess.
 Pack a small tub of baby wipes.

 Things Not to Pack

 Wedding rings or expensive jewelry - Heather never travels with her engagement ring.
 Instead, we both wear simple wedding bands.
 This helps not draw attention to ourselves and prevents what could be a heartbreaking theft.
-Additionally, when traveling to countries where haggling is the norm, it helps to not have flashy jewelry.
+Additionally, when traveling to countries where haggling is the norm, it helps your cause to not have flashy jewelry.